 (9) Fork compression clickers.
 It is almost impossible to adjust the fork’s compression settings without taking the handlebars off or stripping out the clicker screws.

 (10) Ergos.
 No one aspires to build a bike that is big, bulky, wide, tall, heavy and loud, so how did Yamaha get here?

 A: The like list:

 (1) Engine.
-A great powerband.
-Not an incredibly powerful engine, but a powerband that helps both the rider and chassis work better together.
+A great powerband in that it that helps the rider and chassis work better together.

 (2) Reliability.
 Nothing is as reliable as a Yamaha YZ450F.
 It will last forever.

-(5) Brakes.
-Yamaha updated its brakes in 2020 by increasing the front caliper’s piston size from 22.65mm to 25.4mm, making the front brake pads 29.2 percent larger, increasing the front rotors surface area by 16 percent, and reducing the size of the rear rotor from 245mm to 240mm (with the required caliper and hanger bracket changes).
+(4) Brakes.
+Yamaha updated its brakes in 2020 by increasing the front caliper’s piston size from 22.65mm to 25.4mmm, making the front brake pads 29.2 percent larger, increasing the front rotor’s surface area by 16 percent, and reducing the size of the rear rotor from 245mm to 240mm (with the required caliper and hanger bracket changes).

-(6) Plastics.
-For 2021, you can order two versions of YZ450F plastic.
-The stock blue color, which is more noticeable because the number-plate backgrounds are blue instead of white, or the Monster Energy Yamaha team plastic, which has more black plastic and a green Monster Energy claw logo.
-The stock blue version retails for $9399, and the Monster version sells for $9599.
-You can save $200 by not buying the hideous Monster model.
+(5) Plastic.
+For 2022, you can order two versions of YZ450F plastic.
+The stock blue color (which is more noticeable because the number plate backgrounds are blue instead of white) or the Monster Energy Yamaha team plastic (which has more black plastic and a green Monster Energy claw logo).
+The stock blue version retails for $9599, and the black Monster version sells for $9799.
+Save $200 by not buying the ugly Monster model.

 Q: WHAT DO WE REALLY THINK?